Using the Library

 You can renew your loans by clicking here.
 Log in using either your Raven ID or your University card V**** number and surname, then click the titles of the books whose loans you want extended.

 Renewing is also possible through Newton: Click "Your Newton Account" > Login using the V**** number on your University Card, and surname > Click the checkbox for the books you want renewed > Click "Request Renewal".

 Colin Higgins is the College Librarian.
-Sarah Fletcher is Assistant Librarian.
-Elizabeth Ennion-Smith is the College Archivist, and works in the library office on Thursdays and Fridays.
-Laura Paterson helps out in her role as Sherlock Librarian for 2015-16.
+Sarah Fletcher is the Deputy Librarian.
+Elizabeth Ennion-Smith is the College Archivist, and works in the library office between Wednesday and Friday.
+Jessica Forsdyke helps out in her role as Sherlock Librarian for 2016-17.
 Anita is the library cleaner.

 For contact details of Library staff, please see this page.

 The Shakeshaft Library has a growing collection of DVDs, which may be borrowed in the same way as the library's books.

 The Shakeshaft Library also contains the Palmer Bequest of classical CDs.
 Items in this collection are available for borrowing - please see a member of Library staff for details.

 The University maintains a collection of ebooks, to which the College contributes.
 These are best accessed through iDiscover.